 Professor Bird also oversaw the move of the home of the Honors Program from 515 to 520 Copper Lane, its present site.
 The second Honors House is more than twice as large as its previous home site with 2405 sq. ft.
 It was a bittersweet moment for the program when the second Honors House was destroyed in a controlled burn by the University Fire Department during Spring Break 2004.
 The new, more comfortable space helped with recruitment efforts.
 Several TAB grants enabled the program to install a number of computers, a computer projection system, and a wireless LAN.
 Today this older system has been replaced and upgraded.
 The Honors House is now a "smart" classroom with distance delivery capabilities.
 This move was led by a student centric initiative and grant.

-In 2007, Professor Bird led the program through the transition from being part of the College of Liberal Arts to being placed under the University's Chief Academic Officer, Provost Susan Henrichs and administered by the Vice Provost Dr. Dana Thomas, the University's Accredidation and Liasion Officer, Dean of the Division of General Studies and Professor of Statistics.
+In 2007, Professor Bird led the program through the transition from being part of the College of Liberal Arts to being placed under the University's Chief Academic Officer, Provost Susan Henrichs and administered by then Vice Provost Dr. Dana Thomas, now the University of Alaska Vice President of Academic Affairs and Professor of Statistics.
 This transition resulted from a review of the program by former Provost Paul Reichardt and paved the way for further programmatic growth, especially for the Honors curriculum.
 Professor Bird retired and became the second Director Emeritus of the Honors Program in 2008.

 Professor Channon Price of the Physics Department served as Interim Director of the Honors Program from July 2008 to December 2010.